puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_node_definitions.markdown

 The above example would match `foo.example.com` and `bar.example.com`, but no other nodes.

 > Make sure that node regexes do not overlap.
-If more than regex statement matches a given node, the one it gets will be parse-order dependent.
+If more than one regex statement matches a given node, the one it gets will be parse-order dependent.

 Behavior
 -----